 RAN3 achieves two TPs for TS38.300 and TS38.401 with one EN in the last meeting.

+Editor’s note: The name of RA report should be reviewed and clarified in next meeting

 In TS38.331, the name is “RA-report/RA information” while the “RACH information report” is used in TS38.300.
 Basically, we think RACH report would be clearer in 38.300.
 It indicates the channel configuration for RA procedure and this term of RACH report is commonly mentioned in both RAN2 and RAN3 during discussion.